EYoung75/react-inbox/README.md

 # React Inbox
-An inbox app buit using React
+An inbox app built with React

 ## Functionality